-If the upload fails, it is due to one of the following reasons:
+If the upload fails, it is for one of the following reasons:

-- The switch does not recognize the host name. - The host IP address can't be contacted. - The user doesn't have permission on the host. - The user runs a script that prints something at login. - The RSHD or FTP server is not running on the host.
+- The switch does not recognize the host name. - The host IP address cannot be contacted. - The user does not have permission on the host. - The user runs a script that prints something at login. - The RSHD or FTP server is not running on the host.

-The configuration file contains two types of lines, comments and name:value pairs.
-Comments are written with "[" as the first character of the line (when read back using configDownload, a line beginning with any punctuation character is treated as a comment).
+The configuration file contains two types of lines, comments and name: value pairs.
+Comments are written with a left angle bracket ([) as the first character of the line (when read back using configDownload, a line beginning with any punctuation character is treated as a comment).